Vatican II, Ratzinger, and the Path to Dialogue

 The Ravenna Document (2007): Where Both Sides Arrived

-Universal primacy acknowledged: The document stated that both Catholics and Orthodox “agree that Rome, as the Church that presides in love according to the expression of St. Ignatius of Antioch, occupied the first place in the taxis, and that the bishop of Rome was therefore the protos among the patriarchs.”
-Orthodox theologians officially conceded that Rome held the first place in the undivided Church — not merely an honorary precedence, but a genuine primacy of rank.
+Both Catholics and Orthodox “agree that Rome, as the Church that presides in love according to the expression of St. Ignatius of Antioch, occupied the first place in the taxis, and that the bishop of Rome was therefore the protos among the patriarchs.”

 The Ravenna Document was not signed by the Russian Orthodox delegation, which walked out over a procedural dispute about the representation of the Estonian Orthodox church.
-The absence of the largest Orthodox communion from the final document significantly limits its authority as an ecumenical achievement.
+The absence of the largest Orthodox communion from the final document significantly limits its authority.
 But for the communions that signed, it represents a genuine advance.

 The Orthodox Response: Cautious, Not Dismissive

 Most serious Orthodox ecumenists acknowledge that Vatican II’s formal recognition of Orthodox ecclesial identity is real and significant.
-They acknowledge that Ratzinger’s framing of the reunion question — requiring the East to accept only what was defined before the schism — is a more defensible position than the post-Tridentine demand for full acceptance of Vatican I. They acknowledge that the Ravenna Document represents a genuine narrowing of the dispute.
+They acknowledge that Ratzinger’s framing is more defensible than the post-Tridentine demand for full acceptance of Vatican I. They acknowledge that Ravenna represents a genuine narrowing of the dispute.

 The Asymmetry Problem